 A report in the Times in May 1919 stated a recent spate of robberies were due to men who had “grown callous after four years experience of killing”.
 The Commissioner of the Metropolitan Police at the time, General Sir Nevil Macready, expressed his concern for the wives of returning soldiers fearing violence from their husbands over the previous “just a clip under the ear”.

 On 5th July 1919, Bella Wright was 21 years old and lived in a village, Little Stretton, just outside Leicester in England.
 A picturesque place full of country walks and quaint lanes in surrounding rolling countryside.
 On that evening Bella had decided to visit her uncle a few miles away and set off on her bicycle for the short journey.
 Somewhere along the route, her trusted bicycle malfunctioned and she found herself struggling with a loose wheel.

-By chance a man rode up next to her on a distinctive green bicycle with unusual shaped handlebars and offered his assistance.
+By chance, a man rode up next to her on a distinctive green bicycle with unusually shaped handlebars and offered his assistance.
 Unable to provide the wrench required to fix the wheel, he offered to travel with her to her uncle’s cottage to ensure she got her bicycle fixed.
 The “unnerving” man according to Bella’s uncle, waited for her outside the cottage and they rode off together to continue their journeys.

 This was 8.50 pm in the evening and Bella was expected home soon after.
 Bella, however, did not arrive home and at 9.20 pm a local farmer, Joseph Cowell found her crumpled body in the middle of the country lane.